10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 "Om Namo Bhagavate Vasudevaya"

-This is the Dwadashakshari (twelve-syllable) Mantra of Vishnu — considered one of the most powerful mantras in the entire Vedic system.
+This is the Dwadashakshari (twelve-syllable) Mantra of Sri Vishnuji, considered one of the most powerful mantras in the entire Vedic system.
 Pronounce each syllable with clear devotion.
 108 repetitions take approximately 20 to 25 minutes at a measured, reverent pace.

-Alternative mantra: If the practitioner has a personal connection with Shiva rather than Vishnu, "Om Namah Shivaya" 108 times is also prescribed in the Rudraksha Jabala Upanishad for activating any Rudraksha bead, including the 10 Mukhi.
-Shiva is the origin of all Rudraksha, and his mantra activates every Mukhi without exception.
+Alternative mantra: If the practitioner has a personal connection with Shivji rather than Sri Vishnuji, the Panchakshara, "Om Namah Shivaya" chanted 108 times, is the classical activation mantra for any Rudraksha bead, including the 10 Mukhi.
+Shivji is the origin of all Rudraksha, and his mantra activates every Mukhi without exception.

 -

-After completing 108 repetitions, touch the Rudraksha to your Ajna chakra (Third Eye — the point between the eyebrows).
+After completing 108 repetitions, touch the Rudraksha to your Ajna chakra (Third Eye, the point between the eyebrows).
 Hold it there for 10 breaths.
-Visualise Vishnu's Sudarshana Chakra (his divine discus of protection) spinning at the Third Eye point, its golden radiance expanding outward to encompass your entire body and auric field.
+Visualise the Sudarshana Chakra of Sri Vishnuji (his divine discus of protection) spinning at the Third Eye point, its golden radiance expanding outward to hold your entire body and auric field.

 -